Abdul Latif Chowdhury Fultali: Death and legacy

-On Thursday 16 January 2008 at 2:10 am, Fultali died at his home in Subhanighat, Sylhet due to natural causes.
+On 16 January 2008 at 2:10 am, Fultali died at his home in Subhanighat, Sylhet due to natural causes.
 His janazah (Islamic funeral) took place the day after his death following Asr prayer led by his eldest son.
 Reports in Bangladesh estimate that between 2 and 2.5 million attended his janazah.
 It is also estimated that further hundreds of thousands of people joined the janazah across the Indian border.

 An isaal-e-sawab and mahfil (gathering) is held on the anniversary of Allamah Saheb Qiblah Fultali's death every year at his village in Balai Hawor, Fultali and many other places around the world by his students and followers.
 His grandson, Prof. Mawlana Ahmad Hasan Chowdhury Fultali (Assistant Professor of Arabic at Dhaka University) was the editor of one memorial book, Allamah Fultali Saheb Qiblah (Ra.)
 Smarak.